JDMF19/DapperGlib/README.md

 #### #Logical Grouping

 Sometimes you may need to group several "where" clauses within parentheses in order to achieve your query's desired logical grouping.
 In fact, you should generally always group calls to the orWhere method in parentheses in order to avoid unexpected query behavior.
-To accomplish this, you may pass a Func to the where method:
+To accomplish this, you may pass a closure to the where method:

 ```C#
 List<Actor> Actors = Actor.Where("LastName", "Depp").Where((Builder) =>